 Sue joined Community Home Care in August 2013.
 She is passionate, motivated and driven to help improve the lives of others including our clients, members of the community, staff and volunteers.
 Sue is passionate about excellence in care and ensuring services are delivered in a warm, friendly and personal style.

 Originally from the UK Sue grew up in Bunbury and began her career in community services with Activ Foundation Bunbury.
-Since then Sue has lived and worked in New Guinea and the Eastern States, returning to Bunbury in 2013 where she has set up home with her husband Allan and her loveable dog Dodger.
+Since then Sue has lived and worked in New Guinea and the Eastern States, returning to Bunbury in 2013 where she set up home with her husband Allan and her loveable dog Dodger.

 Sue has an open door policy and is always keen to meet with staff, volunteers, clients and friends of Community Home Care.